 A Right to Buy mortgage can be a great way of purchasing your first home.
 That being said, if you have bad credit it’s likely you’ll run into problems.
-Applying for a Right to Buy mortgage with bad credit requires careful planning beforehand.
+This is why applying for a Right to Buy mortgage with bad credit requires careful planning beforehand.

 The majority of high-street lenders require applicants to have a good credit score.
-As a result, if you rush into applying for a Right to Buy mortgage with bad credit, you risk being declined.
-Furthermore, if you are declined, your credit score could take a further knock.
-As a result, this can delay any future chances of securing a mortgage.
+If you rush into applying for a Right to Buy mortgage with bad credit, you risk being declined.

 On a positive note, it’s possible to get a Right to Buy mortgage with bad credit.
-Having the correct approach and advice can drastically improve your chances of getting your mortgage approved.
+Having the correct approach and advice can greatly improve your chances of getting a mortgage.

-If you qualify for the Right to Buy scheme but are worried about your credit, the first thing you should do is download a copy of your credit report.
-This will give you an idea of the type of credit issues you have and will usually show the last six years.
+If you qualify for a Right to Buy mortgage but are worried about your credit, the first thing you should do is download a copy of your credit report.
+This will give you an idea of the credit issues you’ve had over the past six years.

 Does the type of credit issue I have matter?

-Bad credit can vary quite considerably as each person’s credit file will be different.
-As a result, the type of credit problems you’ve encountered will impact your mortgage in very different ways.
+Bad credit can vary quite considerably as each credit file will be different.
+For this reason, the type of credit problems you’ve encountered will impact your mortgage in very different ways.

-Severe credit problems such as having been declared bankrupt or having an IVA will make it more difficult to get a Right to Buy mortgage.
-On the other hand, having missed a payment a while ago is likely to have less impact on your mortgage.
+Severe credit problems such as having been declared bankrupt or applying after an IVA will make approval difficult.
+In comparison, having missed a payment a while ago is likely to have less impact on your mortgage.

 That doesn’t mean to say that severe credit issues will make getting a Right to Buy mortgage impossible.
 What this means is, your application will be based on the credit problems you’ve encountered.